Activities and achievements of The King's English Society

 1. Education: influencing decision-makers

-The QES strives to work with government to ensure that all schools teach the fundamentals of English at an age-appropriate level, to establish competence in grammar, spelling, punctuation, and vocabulary that prepares children and young people for a competitive and changing world.
+The Society strives to work with government to ensure that all schools teach the fundamentals of English at an age-appropriate level, to establish competence in grammar, spelling, punctuation, and vocabulary that prepares children and young people for a competitive and changing world.

-Since it was founded in 1972, the QES has made regular representations to government on National Curriculum specifications for English in primary and secondary schools.
-Since the 1980s government has also consulted the QES on various proposals concerning National Curriculum specifications.
+Since it was founded in 1972, the QES made regular representations to government on National Curriculum specifications for English in primary and secondary schools.
+Since the 1980s government also consulted the QES on various proposals concerning National Curriculum specifications.

-As a result of QES responses to government consultations, the education authorities asked our President, Bernard Lamb, to join Dr Sue Horner's committee overseeing the National Curriculum for English.
+As a result of the Society's responses to government consultations, the education authorities asked our President, Bernard Lamb, to join Dr Sue Horner's committee overseeing the National Curriculum for English.
 Despite the teachers of English on the committee being opposed to the explicit teaching and examining of grammar, spelling and punctuation, we were able to demonstrate via the results of our surveys that many university professionals and employers reported the quality of English amongst school leavers required improvement.
 This enabled us to persuade the committee that such teaching was the key to raising standards, and an enhanced specification was included in the National Curriculum for English in primary and secondary schools.

 2. National surveys: understanding and raising awareness of standards